ubvu/codechecklist/README.md

 💡 To simplify your task, we created a checklist with easy-to-follow instructions that guide you through the process of making your code more FAIR. 💡

+🍝 Spaghetti code is a disorganized, tangled, and difficult-to-follow programming structure that hinders reproducibility during and after research by making it challenging to debug, interpret, or extend.

+[Planning ahead](https://vu.nl/en/research/portal/research-impact-support-portal/incorporate-your-software-management-plan) helps to improve and structure the code you produce and share.

+Therefore our catchphrase is: **SPAGHETTI CODE?
+TRY FAIR LASAGNE**. 🍝

 [<img alt="alt_text" width="400px" src="Flyer_RSM.png" />](Flyer_RSM.pdf)

 # Contributions